CelineWuest/cwuest.ch/content/_index.md

   speed=45
   breakLines=false
   loop=true
+  randomize=true
 >}}
 Developer with a Passion for Distributed Systems Guardian of the Beep Boops
 Likes Go not only because of its Mascot
-Turns Mate into Highly Efficient Code
+Turns Caffeine into Highly Efficient Code
 Keeper of Rubber Duckies
 Currently NOT under investigation by the CIA
 {{< /typeit >}}